bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>6.
 Manipulate Element Attributes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can easily get, set, or remove the attributes of an HTML element using the following methods:
+<p>You can easily get, set, or remove the attributes of an HTML element using the following methods:</p>
 <ul>
   <li><b><mark>getAttribute()</mark></b>: Retrieves the value of an attribute.</li>
   <li><b><mark>setAttribute()</mark></b>: Sets a new value for an attribute.</li>